mozilla/chief/README.markdown

 # Change Log

-* v0.1.3 - adds support for history pagination, support for arbitrary task runners, and some notification supports.
+* v0.1.3 - adds support for history pagination, support for arbitrary task runners, and some notification support.
   Thanks @oremj, @cturra, and @willkg
 * v0.1.2.1 - fix for /chief/ not including a line break, fixes #5
 * v0.1.2 - adds proper index page for /chief/, fixes #3